 Yet another holiday season has passed and many Americans have a new stack of gift cards to spend during post-holiday sales or throughout the year.
-Gift card spending increased a bit in 2017, hitting roughly 27.6 billion in total sales, and the average shopper spent about $180 on gift cards over the holiday season. that’s roughly a five percent increase from 2018.
+For 2019, the average shopper spent about $200 on gift cards over the holiday season. that’s roughly a five percent increase from 2018.

 But what do you do with all those gift cards?
 Read on to find out:

 Gift Card Basics

 According to a Ben’s Bargains Gift Card Study of approximately 2,300 online shoppers, over 70 percent of the respondents received at least one gift card during the holiday season.
 In addition, more than a third of respondents received three or more gift cards during the holiday season.

 After you receive a gift card, there are a number of simple steps you should take in order to properly manage your newly received gift.